Did you know that the Macbook keyboard layout has a shorter space bar than a "standard" keyboard?

 Following the Ultimate Hacking Keyboard trend, you could also make the jump and join the split keyboards world, which offers a sensible amount of options for short (or just "different") space bars:

 The most time (and money) consuming solution is probably building your mechanical keyboard from scratch.

 I'd love giving it a try in the future... but I'm not ready for it yet.

 I still haven't decided which keyboard would suits better my workflow and if I should pull the trigger on a new mechanical one.

-For now, as a temporary solution, I (sadly) stopped using a top-notch mechanical keyboard that has a big space bar (Varmilo VA87) in favour of a compact Apple Magic Keyboard.
+For now, as a temporary solution, I (sadly) stopped using a top-notch mechanical keyboard that has a big space bar (Varmilo VA87) in favor of a compact Apple Magic Keyboard.

-I know, it has an horrible key travel, but at least it uses the same layout used by the Macbook keyboard and I don’t have to do weird thumb movements to reach the Command keys.
+I know, it has a horrible key-travel, but at least it uses the same layout used by the Macbook keyboard and I don't have to do weird thumb movements to reach the Command keys.